6 October 1976 massacre: Background

 The 14 October 1973 uprising overthrew the unpopular regime of Field Marshal Thanom Kittikachorn, and saw him flee Thailand together with Field Marshal Praphas Charusathien and Colonel Narong Kittikachorn, collectively known as the "three tyrants".
 Growing unrest and instability from 1973 to 1976, as well as the fear of communism from neighboring countries spreading to Thailand and threatening the interests of the monarchy and the military, convinced the latter to bring former leaders Thanom and Praphas back to Thailand to provoke turmoil and justify another coup to restore order.
 It is told that in February 1976, admiral Sangad Chaloryu, Commander of the Armed Force and eventual coup leader of 6 October 1976, got an audience with the King and ask him for permission for a coup.
-The King did not forbid the admiral, and told him to ask Thanin Kraivichien, a staunch royalist and anti-communist judge and the next Prime Minister, for advice.
+The King did not forbid the admiral, and told him to ask Thanin Kraivichien, a staunch royalist and anti-communist judge and the next prime minister, for advice.

 In response to Praphas's return on 17 August 1976, thousands of students demonstrated at Thammasat University for four days until a deadly clash with Red Gaur and Nawaphon.
 Apparently the coup plotters were not ready yet, and Praphas left the country.
-However, one month later, on 19 September, Thanom returned to Thailand and headed straight from the airport to Wat Bowonniwet Vihara, a temple heavily associated with royalty, where he was ordained as a monk in a private ceremony.
-Massive anti-Thanom protests broke out as the government faced an internal crisis after Prime Minister Seni Pramoj's attempt to tender his resignation was rejected by the Thai Parliament.
-On 23 September, the King and the Queen visited Thanom at the temple, while one lady-in-waiting for the Queen reportedly quoted her saying that she knew there will be arson at the temple. "[I] plea the people to help prevent [this].
+One month later, on 19 September, Thanom returned to Thailand and headed directly to Wat Bowonniwet Vihara, a temple heavily associated with royalty, where he was ordained as a monk in a private ceremony.
+Massive anti-Thanom protests broke out as the government faced an internal crisis after Prime Minister Seni Pramoj's attempted resignation was rejected by the Thai Parliament.
+On 23 September, the King and the Queen visited Thanom at the temple, with one lady-in-waiting reportedly overhearing that the queen had prior knowledge of the arson at the temple. "[I] plea[d with] the people to help prevent [this].
 Don't let mean people destroy the temple."